Skip to main content

 • At least 16 credits of major requirements must be completed at Metro State University.

-• At least 28 credits of upper-division (i.e., 300-level, or higher) coursework must be completed in the major.
+• The major requires at least 28 credits of upper-division (i.e., 300-level or higher) coursework.

 • Read and understand the guidelines for transfer courses and prerequisites as listed in the General Guidelines section.